ValV/Directorium/README.md

 Data view print fragment provides a dialog window with another one table view, which is resized an aligned to fit default printer's page layout.
 The dialog provides printer configuration controls as well: print button, printer selection combo, and printer configuration button.

-> In order to be able to configure a printer, only one instance of *PrinterJob* is created per fragment
+> In order to be able to configure a printer, only one instance of *PrinterJob* is created per fragment.

 Printing-specific functions added to the fragment: